 The Traffic Bureau of the Police Department coordinates many activities dealing with roadways and motor vehicle traffic in Washington Township.

 Currently staffed by Sgt.
-James Burns, who can be reached at 908-876-8308 or [email protected] the traffic bureau assists not only the officers and administration of the Police Department internally, but serves as a liaison to several agencies.
+Michael Hade, who can be reached at 908-876-8308 or [email protected] the traffic bureau assists not only the officers and administration of the Police Department internally, but serves as a liaison to several agencies.
 The Traffic Bureau works with the Township Engineer’s Office, the New Jersey Department of Transportation and the Morris County Engineer’s office, on a variety of issues involving traffic flow and the condition of roadways.
 Additionally, the traffic bureau helps the general public with a wide range of issues, including:

 - Coordinating the deployment of the Speed Limit Sign.

 - Working with the public on roadway safety related concerns.